All Episodes

 If I haven't been blunt enough, let me be blunt here.

-These people are very, very serious about their intentions, and the Republicans and the pseudo-conservative intelligentsia have no idea what's going on around even battle lists.
+These people are very, very serious about their intentions, and the Republicans and the pseudo-conservative intelligentsia have no idea what's going on or out of even battle this.

 They're just clueless as to what's happening.